codex-academy/Front-end-Field-Guide/technology-and-tools.md

 Prefer to move into HTML, CSS, and JS sooner rather than later and build [Front-end Style Guides](http://styleguides.io/) (something like [Pattern Lab](http://patternlab.io/)) that evolve into pages and templates.

+* don't use `!important`
+* don't use IDs
+* use the cascade
+* don't over-qualify selectors
+* use friendly formatting
+* non-jQ animation

 ### Naming conventions

+* Names that make sense to you, future you, and your team.
+* Describe the purpose, not the properties.

 ### Frameworks

+* roll your own framework, but borrow from the best.
+* bootstrap et al
+* de-bootstrapping: learn from the pieces and make your own.

 ### Preprocessors

+Keep it simple: variables, imports, mixins, better Media Queries.

 ## JavaScript